elandivar/huenit_community_sdk/README.md

-# 🤖 Huenit SDK - Complete Unofficial Documentation
+# Huenit SDK - Complete Unofficial Documentation

 Due to "Huenit's Robotic Arm" poor Communication - Community Takes Action

 After struggling with #Huenit's terrible communication and lack of proper documentation, I've reverse-engineered their SDK to create a community-driven alternative.

+## Disclaimer

 This is a work in progress, take into account:
   - This is reverse-engineered documentation